jariarkko/cave-outliner/doc/Design.md

 #### Outlinerdebug

 This module provides a reporting and debugging facility, with printf-like functions to report on various events.
 The level of reporting can be controlled by the debuginit function, and the actual reporting functions are infof, debugf, deepdebugf, and deepdeepdebugf.

+#### Outlinertempfiler

+This module manages the creation of temporary files needed during the analysis process.

+See the detailed description of the [Class TempFiler API](software/class_temp_filer.md).

 #### Outlinerversion